Creative Advisory Group

 Ryan Beppel is a composer with interests in microtonal and spatial composition as well as electronic mediums.
-He completed undergraduate studies at Columbia University with Fabien Lévy, Tristan Murail and Arthur Kampela, and is currently pursuing graduate studies at the Hochschüle für Musik in Basel, Switzerland, with Georg Friedrich Haas.
+He completed undergraduate studies at Columbia University with Fabien Lévy, Tristan Murail and Arthur Kampela, and is currently pursuing graduate studies at the Hochschüle für Musik in Basel, Switzerland.
 His work has been performed in and around New York City with recognition from MATA and the Philadelphia Composers Forum.

-Christopher Prodoehl joined Argento's research team in 2011.
-Chris is completing his doctorate in philosophy at New York University.
+Christopher Prodoehl joined Argento's research team in 2011 while completing his doctorate in philosophy at New York University.
 His work focuses on aesthetics, including the philosophy of music, ethics, and the history of philosophy.
-Chris has studied piano privately with Molly Morkoski for the past three years, and is interested in a wide spectrum of electronic music and multimedia works.
+Chris studies piano privately with Molly Morkoski, and is interested in a wide spectrum of electronic music and multimedia works.

 Creative Advisory Group

 The Creative Advisory Group is a community of Argento supporters who provide a broad range of industry expertise and creative input on issues and projects critical to our mission.
 Argento's Creative Advisors

 - serve as ambassadors for the organization

 - take part in the broader conversion on new music, programming, and inter-arts collaboration

 - gather at the annual CAG meeting

 Join the growing roster of the Creative Advisors community!
 Show your talents; connect with new music fans!
 We are working on launching a web space exclusively for our CAG members.